 The church’s third pastor was Ruth Ann Clark, who taught a feminist theology and a love of visual and verbal arts.
 She had an active counseling ministry and now works full-time as a counselor in CA.

 Pastor Jack Lohr served from 1985 to 2008.
 He oversaw a renovation of the church building and a deepening of our spiritual life to complement our mission to others.
 He welcomed the increasing variety of spiritual practices at home in this community, including yoga and meditation.

-From 2000 to 2008, Associate Pastor Esther Yung Sun Kim has helped us to become in fact as well as in faith a truly multi-racial and multicultural church.
-Through English-language teaching ministries and a more Evangelical perspective in her work in membership outreach, she has broadened and deepened our spiritual community.
+From 2000 to 2008, Associate Pastor Esther Yung Sun Kim helped us to become in fact as well as in faith, a truly multi-racial and multicultural church.
+Through English-language teaching ministries and a more Evangelical perspective in her work in membership outreach, she broadened and deepened our spiritual community.

 2008-2011, during the search for a new Pastor, Rev. Bob Tomlinson conducted 14 meetings in leadership training.
 Session conducted 8 listening sessions which summarized the congregational needs and expectations.
 The leadership has consistently advised the congregation that it is committed to serving the church and open to where God is leading us.